Search

 3. there are many friends and onlookers in the background and a rivalry develops for her affections, but the intensity of her love for the young man is what drives the narrative – really a series of love letters and soliloquies between the boy and the girl

-4. she is young and inexperienced in love, uncertain about her physical appearance and the way her body is developing; he becomes enthralled with her, physically and spiritually
+4. she is young and inexperienced in love, uncertain about her physical appearance and the way she is developing; he becomes enthralled with her, physically and spiritually

 a. working outdoors so much, she feels, has made her look different from the city girls, but still she loves her boy and wants to see him (Song of Solomon 1:5-7)

-b. his poetry is about as awkward as any young man, but he tries to impress upon her how beautiful he thinks she is – clearly a boy will say anything to get what he wants (Song of Solomon 1:8-10, 15)
+b. his poetry is about as awkward as any young man's, but he tries to impress upon her how beautiful he thinks she is – clearly a boy will say anything to get the girl he wants (Song of Solomon 1:8-10, 15)

-c. as girls today will sit staring at Facebook pix of the boy they love, she sat and thought about how handsome and rugged he was and how much she craved his presence (Song of Solomon 2:3-6)
+c. as girls today will creep on Instagram pix of the boy they love, she sat and thought about how handsome and rugged he was and how much she craved his presence (Song of Solomon 2:3-6)

 5. although the language and poetry seem stilted and silly to us today, I want you to recognize that these two people are no different from us – they are enjoying love for the first time – or maybe it’s just infatuation or even lust – and they are insecure, inexperienced, and unsure how to proceed